Harrisburg Theft Crime Lawyer

 Burglary means entering a building or structure to intentionally commit a crime.
-In Pennsylvania, burglary is a first-degree felony if the structure is a home or if a person was inside the property at the time of the offense.
-If the structure is a commercial property or if no one was inside at the time of the offense, burglary is considered a second-degree felony.
+In Pennsylvania, stealing is a first-degree felony if the structure is a home or if a person was inside the property at the time of the offense.
+If the structure is a commercial property or if no one was inside at the time of the offense, burglary is considered a second-degree felony offenses.

 Let Us Protect Your Rights & Freedom Today